lawrencecchen/stack-auth/apps/backend/src/app/api/migrations/README.md

 To understand the flow of old migrations, imagine a request for a `v2` endpoint.
 Instead of looking for a Next.js file in the `src/app/api` folder directly, the middleware will instead rewrite the request to `src/app/api/migrations/v2beta1`.
 If not found, it will check `v2beta2`, and so on.
 If no migration strictly newer than the requested version is found, it will return the route from `src/app/api/latest`.

+-e
+---
+Stack Auth secures code
+Users sign in with ease and grace
+Open source and free